Prajwal-reddy-nallamaddi/AI_Final_project/README.md

 The basic operation in arc-consistency is to update the domain of a variable using the Revise operation.
 This operation revises the domain of one variable given the constraint that links the variable to another variable.

 For arc-consistency, we implement AC-3, which revises the domains of all variables until quiescence, revisiting variables that are connected to at least one variable whose domain has been modified.

+# Arc Consistency Algorithm :

+Consider the arcs in turn making each arc consistent.
+An arc

+X, r(X, Y¯ )

+needs to be revisited if the domain of Y is reduced.
+Regardless of the order in which arcs are considered, we will terminate with the same result: an arc consistent network.
+Worst-case complexity of this procedure: let the max size of a variable domain be d let the number of constraints be e complexity is O(ed3
+)
+Some special cases are faster
+e.g., if the constraint graph is a tree, arc consistency is O(ed)

 Sudoku test run Inputs: 003 010 560 320 054 203 206 450 012 045 040 100